stuartlynne/racedb_qlmux/traefik_racedb/README.md

 - make bash - start a bash shell in traefik\_racedb container
 - make logs - show container logs
 - make test - show variables

+## namecheap.com
+*namecheap.com* is a low cost DNS provider that allows for API access to update the DNS records.

+You will require an API key from *namecheap.com* to use the DNS challenge and at least one domain name registered with *namecheap.com*.

+namecheap allows access to the API if you have at least 20 (?) domains registered with them or if you have $50US in your account.
+Low cost domains (such as xxx.online) can be purchased for less than $2US/year.